DATAGerry/DATAGerry/docs/source/guides/dev_guide/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 To generate an empty database, start the CMDB with the ``--setup`` parameter.
 This starts a startup routine.
 During the startup, the database structure is created and a query to the admin user is started.
-In addition, the asymmetric key pair is generated under ``/etc/keys/``.
+In addition, the asymmetric key pair is generated and stored in the database`.

 .. note::
     Datagerry is terminated after successful setup, no matter which parameter is used to start it.